DevEvil99/DevEvil-AI/README.md

   This repository does not include any user usage limits.
 Users can chat or generate images without restrictions, making it ideal for testing and development purposes.

 - **DevEvil API Integration**
-  DevEvil API is the brain of DevEvil AI and its models, is not included in this repository.
-This repository utilizes publicly available APIs for chat and image generation.
+  DevEvil API is the brain of DevEvil AI and its models, its not included in this repository.
+This repository utilizes publicly available APIs for chat and image generation models.

 ---